Columbia University in the City of New York

 Special Interest Communities (SICs) offer a unique residential experience by allowing upperclassmen students to embrace and explore common interests together.

-The Office of Residential Life is excited to offer students interested in entrepreneurship or an entrepreneurship lifestyle the opportunity to participate in Res.
+Residential Life is excited to offer students interested in entrepreneurship or an entrepreneurship lifestyle the opportunity to participate in Res.